 Little bit later I enjoyed about 2 cups of peppermint tea with some stevia.

 Before dinner I took my digestive enzyme, l-glutamine, licorice, more cod liver oil

 Dinner was some lettuce mixed with half avocado, half canned salmon, sardine, sauteed onions and half zucchini.
 Topped with fresh basil, cinnamon and 1 tbsp coconut oil.

 Enjoyed some red wine last night as well.
 I did my best to eat my meal slowly and chew my food well.
 Got a little gassy afterwards.

 Dessert, well calling it dessert in my mind, was 1 tbsp coconut oil mixed with 1 tbsp coconut flour and carob powder.
 Strange but good.

 Overall my energy for the day was good.
-I usually go poo in the mornings, and yesterday I did not really go much. (sorry for sharing this but it is apart of healing so I am talking about it to track my progress, plus I feel more people need to address their ‘poo’ issues and not be afraid to talk about it)
+I usually go poo in the mornings, and yesterday I did not really go much.
+(Sorry for sharing this but it is a part of healing so I am talking about it to track my progress, plus I feel more people need to address their ‘poo’ issues and not be afraid to talk about it)

-Before bed did take magnesium pills and sprayed some magnesium oil on body.
-And cleaned my back and put coconut oil on it.
+Before bed did take magnesium pills and sprayed some magnesium oil on body and cleaned my back and put coconut oil on it.

 Lori: Day one recap –